Digital-EDA/Digital-IDE/README.md

 ![](./figures/netlist.png)

-## Features
+## New 0.4.1
-- Added comprehensive support for VHDL (file tree, LSP, etc.)
+- Added comprehensive support for VHDL & SV (file tree, LSP, etc.)
 - Added workspace icons for languages or generated files such as Verilog, VHDL, XDC, TCL, VVP, VCD, etc.
 - Added support for Vivado, ModelSim, and Verilator.
 Users can use these third-party tools for simulation and auto-correction by setting `function.lsp.linter.vhdl.diagnostor` (for VHDL) and `function.lsp.linter.vlog.diagnostor` (for Verilog).
 - Added LSP and syntax highlighting support for scripts like TCL, XDC, and VVP.